mfs409/transmem/algs/README.md

 readers/writer lock).
 This is a good baseline for implementing pure-software TM algorithms, since it doesn't have a lot of the complexity of GCC's TM, but it does present a fully general, and generally scalable, STM.

+### libitm_lazy

+This folder has a libitm implementation that is similar to libitm_eager, except that it uses commit-time locking and redo logs (i.e., lazy TM).